 where

 as before, and additionally

 since $\AMat{\codiag{X}}+\AMat{\diag{X}}=J_n -I_n $; see Proposition \ref{prop-comp-eig}.

 \dspace{.5} These sets of parameters are highly redundant, being related by the various equations of this section.
-All parameters can be determined by various subsets of small subsets.
+All parameters can be determined by various small subsets of the complete parameter list.
 In particular three parameters are enough when we have

 Of course, the more parameters that can be calculated directly, the easier the remaining calculations will be.